-The study of data analysis as it relates to the social sciences.
+This course will examine the study of data analysis as it relates to the social sciences.
 Topics will include inductive and descriptive analysis, sampling, and methods of evaluation.
 The emphasis will be on practical application of statistics to criminal justice situations.
-Prerequisite: Must be admitted to either the MSCJ or Certificate Program